-8. Hold down the halogen heater with a non-woven fabric cloth and pull out both the FL01 and FL02 halogen heaters from the right side of the unit.
+15. Hold down the halogen heater portion with a non-woven fabric cloth and pull out both [FL01]MAIN and [FL02]SUB at the same time.
+Note that the two parts are located at the left side of the Printer, looking at the Printer from the front.